-- 1. Successful completion of Pre-Service Internship I (grade of "B-" or better). - 2.
-Successful completion of all Pedagogy courses (grade of "C-" or better) and LLLS 5131/LLLS 4434.
-EC-4 students must complete their field experience courses. - 3.
-GPA of 3.000 or better in Pedagogy courses.
-Pre-Service Internship I requires a grade of "B-" or better. - 4.
-GPA of 2.500 or better in specialization courses with grades of "C-" or better.
-Grades of "C-" or better are required for all other course work at UHCL. - 5.
-No more than six semester hours may be remaining in addition to Pre-Service Internship II.
+- Successful completion of Pre-Service Internship I (grade of "B-" or better). - All field experiences courses must be successfully completed prior to Internship II. - GPA of 3.000 or better in Pedagogy courses.
+Pre-Service Internship I requires a grade of "B-" or better. - GPA of 2.500 or better in specialization courses with grades of "C-" or better.
+Grades of "C-" or better are required for all other course work at UHCL. - No more than six semester hours may be remaining in addition to Pre-Service Internship II.
 Maximum load during Pre-Service Internship II is 15 semester hours.
 See adviser for acceptable course work.
-Courses offered at 4:00 p.m. may not be taken any day during Internship II, as they will interfere with Internship II's course requirements. - 6.
-Applications for Pre-Service II Internship must be received in the CPDT (B1231-4) before the close of business on March 1 for fall and October 1 for spring.
+Courses offered at 4:00 p.m. may not be taken any day during Internship II, as they will interfere with Internship II course requirements. - Applications for Pre-Service II Internship must be received in the CPDT (B1231-4) before the close of business on March 1 for fall and October 1 for spring.
 Mailed applications must be postmarked by September 26 for spring and February 24 for fall.
 If the application deadline falls on a weekend or a university holiday, applications will be accepted before the close of business on the following working day.
 Faxes and late applications will not be accepted.